Beringer Tame Blog

 2. Empower people with a mix of skills to succeed in a digital world - employees will not only need digital skills but emotional intelligence, adaptability and motivation if they are to find success.
 The digital & online world is diverse!

 3. Promote training and learning opportunities - address and remove any barriers to training for both digitally skilled and unskilled workers.
-Invest in career guidance, identifying skill gaps, improving learning opportunities and identifying the leaders of tomorrow.
+Invest in career guidance, identify skill gaps, improve learning opportunities and identify the leaders of tomorrow.

 5. Be ready to take your recruitment online - given social distancing restrictions (and the fact that offices are somewhat out of fashion at present) you'll need to make sure you can carry out your hiring process virtually.
 Many people seem to think that moving to this format is going to make things harder, when in reality not much really changes... other than the absence of the first stage interviews taking place on site.
 Read our top tips on How to hire remotely

 Coverage of this Blog can also be found in;